Energinet-DataHub/opengeh-edi/contributing.md

 ﻿# Contributing

-This file should reference contributing.md in main repo
+This file should reference contributing.md in main repository